GrokImageCompression/grok/src/lib/core/highway/g3doc/quick_reference.md

 *   `HWY_ALIGN_MAX`: as `HWY_ALIGN`, but independent of `HWY_TARGET` and may be
     used outside `HWY_NAMESPACE`.

+*   `HWY_RESTRICT`: use after a pointer, e.g. `T* HWY_RESTRICT p`, to indicate
+    the pointer is not aliased, i.e. it is the only way to access the data.
+This may improve code generation by preventing unnecessary reloads.

+*   `HWY_LIKELY`: use `if (HWY_LIKELY(condition))` to signal to the compiler that `condition` is likely to be true.
+This may improve performance by influencing the layout of the generated code.

+*   `HWY_UNLIKELY`: like `HWY_LIKELY`, but for conditions likely to be false.

+*   `HWY_UNREACHABLE;`: signals to the compiler that control will never reach this point, which may improve code generation.

 ## Advanced macros

 Beware that these macros describe the current target being compiled.
 Imagine a